But I also have "spiritually adopted little ones" to fill my prayer...

 I felt a desire to hold a tiny, tiny newborn.
 Being well beyond the age of giving birth myself, I attributed this longing to the fact that my youngest grandchild is now two.
 And yes, I think that's part of it.

-So today I am saying yes, as an act of faith, and I'm 'spiritually adopting.'
+So today I am saying yes, as an act of faith, and I'm "spiritually adopting."
 There are so many little ones in imminent danger, ones so tiny that some dismiss them as not human.
-There are infants whose parents have been told 'there might be something wrong with the fetus.
-Our advice is to abort.'
+There are tiny infants whose parents have been told "there might be something wrong with the fetus.
+Our advice is to abort."
 There are newborns lying on cold metal tables, their skin burned with saline, ignored because their mothers, after all, did not want to carry them to term.
 Leave it alone, a nurse is told, forget it.
 It's not a baby.

 Not-A-Baby utters a pitiful cry, flails its little arms, reaches out with tiny fingers to grasp its gift of life.
 It IS a baby - a tiny, helpless, wounded baby who needs someone to care, to love, to hold.

-Perhaps I am adopting all of them, perhaps there is someone(s) specific, but today I hold out my 'arms.'
+Perhaps I am adopting all of them, perhaps there is someone(s) specific, but today I hold out my "arms."
 I pray for mothers, fathers, grandparents, doctors, government leaders, voters, nurses, abortionists.
-I pray for the parents who have just been told their unborn child has an abnormality.
+I pray for the parents who have just been told the ultrasound indicates an abnormality.
 I pray for the unmarried teenager, and her boyfriend, and her frantic parents.
 I pray for a change in laws, I pray for a change in hearts.